Kaalam Maari Pochu (1956 film)

 Kaalam Maari Pochu is a 1956 Indian Tamil-language film directed by Tapi Chanakya, starring Gemini Ganesan and Anjali Devi.
 It is a remake of the Telugu film Rojulu Marayi.
 The film was released on 4 May 1956.

 Plot

-The story focuses on social and economic issues faced by farmers in rural areas and intertwined with a love story.
-A money lender in the village surreptitiously grabs the lands of poor farmers after lending them money.
-The un-educated poor farmers lose their lands due to ignorance.
-Later, the son of a poor farmer, who is educated, bares the truth about the money lender and in the presence of the District Collector gives back the lands to the owners.
+The story explores the social and economic challenges faced by farmers in rural areas, interwoven with a love narrative.
+A money lender in the village fraudulently seizes the land of impoverished farmers after lending them money.
+Due to their lack of education and consequent ignorance, these farmers are unaware of how much they have paid back to the lender and lose their land.
+Later, the educated son of one such farmer exposes the money lender's deceit.
+In the presence of the District Collector, he restores the land to its rightful owners.

 Production

 The film was originally produced in Telugu with the title Rojulu Marayi by C. V. R. Prasath and directed by Tapi Chanakya.
 The Tamil film was produced with entirely new cast.
 Dialogues and songs were written originally for the Tamil version.
 The dialogues were written by Muhavai Rajamanickam who was a freedom fighter and (at that time) was the leader of the then united Communist Party of India.
 He was also a famous writer in Tamil.
 The film was shot entirely on rural locations with real-life farmers partaking.